-The Equality Act 2010 streamlined, strengthened, and harmonised 40 years of equality legislation.
-This introduced a Public Sector Equality Duty (PSED), with a focus on equality of opportunity across protected characteristics, for all UK public authorities.
+The Equality Act 2010 streamlined, strengthened, and harmonised 40 years of equality legislation and introduced a Public Sector Equality Duty (PSED) for all UK public authorities.
+This duty is grounded upon eliminating unlawful conduct, advancing equality of opportunity and fostering good relations across relevant protected characteristics.